There are two ways you can apply for a mortgage after your first year of trading. The fast, savvy way or the slow, painful approach.

 Why did the High Street make it so tough for self-employed borrowers?

 Getting a self-employed mortgage even with just one year’s accounts was once a doddle.
 That was when self-cert mortgages ruled and mortgage lenders were less picky.
-That’s a polite way to summarise their attitude to risk back in the day.
+That’s the polite way of summarising their attitude to risk pre-Credit Crunch.

 But the market they were creating could never support itself.
 And so it proved.